 Similarly, the Sonos Amp – which you may well think would be voice controllable – doesn’t have an in-built microphone for voice control.
 It will, however, respond to voice commands issued to connected Alexa-, Google- and Siri-powered devices, including, naturally, the Sonos One.

 MusicCast is a wireless multi-room audio system built into several Yamaha AV receivers, soundbars and wireless speakers.
 It allows these devices to be connected together through your home wi-fi network and controlled by an app on your smartphone or tablet.
-By adding Alexa through a third-party Alexa speaker, you can kick back on the sofa and simply ask for music on your MusicCast AV receiver.
+By adding Alexa or Google Assistant through a third-party smart speaker, you can kick back on the sofa and simply ask for music on your MusicCast AV receiver.